joelmbaka/titan/SUBDOMAIN-SETUP-SOLUTION.md

 When creating a new store, users encountered a "DEPLOYMENT_NOT_FOUND" error (404) during the subdomain setup process.
 This was caused by DNS record conflicts when attempting to create a new CNAME record for a subdomain that already had an existing record.

+## Root Causes

+The "DEPLOYMENT_NOT_FOUND" error can occur for several reasons:

+1. **DNS Record Exists but No Deployment**: A DNS record points to Vercel, but no corresponding deployment exists
+2. **DNS Propagation Delay**: The DNS record has been created, but DNS changes haven't fully propagated
+3. **Vercel Configuration Issues**: The Vercel project isn't properly configured to handle the subdomain
+4. **Stale DNS Records**: Old DNS records that point to non-existent deployments

 ## Solution Overview

 The solution implements a robust subdomain setup process with the following features: